Kenya

 Vocational Education for Homeless Girls

-The girls being cared for are between 6 and 14 years old and whilst living on the streets they have often become addicted to drugs.
-The girls spend 10 months living in a shelter where they receive rehabilitation treatment and are prepared for going (back) to school.
-These girls have ended up on the streets for a reason and are usually traumatized.
-Returning to their families after the rehab period is, therefore, carefully supervised by social workers who maintain regular contact over the course of 3 years with the girls and their families.
-Once reinstated back at home the girls go to primary or secondary school or follow a vocational training course.
-The families receive, if necessary, for the following 3 years, a contribution towards the costs of school including school fees, school uniforms, exam fees, etc. The plan is eventually to also help brothers and sisters.
+The Kenyan organisation Pendekezo Letu takes in homeless girls.
+They come from the slums of Nairobi and Thika and the rural area in this area.
+The girls who are taken in are between 6 and 14 years old.
+They often became addicted on the streets.
+The girls live in a shelter for 10 months where they detox and are prepared to go to school (again).
+The girls have not ended up on the streets for nothing and are usually traumatised.
+The return to their families, after the rehab period, is therefore carefully supervised by social workers who maintain regular contact with the girls and their families for three years.
+From their home situation, the girls go to primary or secondary school or they follow a vocational training.
+The families receive, if necessary, a contribution towards the costs of school for three years. (school fees, school uniforms, examination fees, etc.).
+Any brothers and sisters are also helped with this.